-Dr. Beverley Park Rilett, Editor and inaugural director, is a Research Assistant Professor in English and a Faculty Fellow in the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln.
-She specializes in nineteenth- and early twentieth-century British literature and culture, biography, and digital humanities.
+Until August, 2021, she was Assistant Research Professor in English and a Faculty Fellow in the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln, where these projects were born and raised.
+“Dr Bev” specializes in nineteenth- and early twentieth-century British literature and culture, biography, and digital humanities.
 Her edition of British Poetry of the Long Nineteenth Century: A Selection for College Students was re-issued in 2019 with a Creative Commons 4.0 license, which means the digital edition is now free.
-Rilett has published several articles on aspects of George Eliot's life and works and is currently completing a revisionist biography.
-She is honored to be a vice president of the George Eliot Fellowship and digital editor of the George Eliot Review journal.
+She has published several articles on aspects of George Eliot's life and works, and is completing a revisionist biography.
+She is honored to be a vice president of the George Eliot Fellowship and the digital editor of the Fellowship’s George Eliot Review journal.

 Former Research Assistants

 Dr. Antje Anderson, 2019-21: created interactive maps of George Eliot's trips to Italy as part of MA thesis in Art History.

 Sydney Baty, 2018-19: drafted short biographies summarizing Eliot's relationships; mined periodicals databases to find previously unknown contemporary articles on GE; presented research at academic conference

 Susannah Boyer, 2018-19: located public domain sources of Eliot-related images and verified information for the relationship web summaries

 Michaela Brown, 2020, located and added documents to the Archive's Commentary by Contemporaries section; developed content and metadata for its sister site, George Eliot Scholars

 Mackenzie Burch, 2019-20: collected data and researched terms and accessibility for our new sister site, George Eliot Scholars; presented research at an academic conference, in a poster session, and an Honors Program thesis